Fast Temporal Wavelet Graph Neural Networks: Background

 where $\mU$ is an orthogonal matrix and $\mH$ is a diagonal matrix with the eigenvalues of $\mA$ on its diagonal.
 The drawback of PCA is that eigenvectors are almost always dense, while matrices occuring in learning problems, especially those related to graphs, often have strong locality properties, in the sense that they are more closely couple certain clusters of nearby coordinates than those farther apart with respect to the underlying topology.
 In such cases, modeling $A$ in terms of a basis of global eigenfunctions is both computationally wasteful and conceptually unreasonable: a localized dictionary would be more appropriate.
 In contrast to PCA, \cite{pmlr-v32-kondor14} proposed \textit{Multiresolution Matrix Factorization}, or MMF for short, to construct a sparse hierarchical system of $L$-level dictionaries.
 The corresponding matrix factorization is of the form

-where $\mH$ is close to diagonal and $\mU_1, \dots, \mU_L$ are sparse orthogonal matrices with the following constraints: \begin{compactitem} \item Each $\mU_\ell$ is $k$-point rotation (i.e. Givens rotation) for some small $k$, meaning that it only rotates $k$ coordinates at a time.
+where $\mH$ is close to diagonal and $\mU_1, \dots, \mU_L$ are sparse orthogonal matrices such that: \begin{compactitem} \item Each $\mU_\ell$ is $k$-point rotation (i.e. Givens rotation) for some small $k$, meaning that it only rotates $k$ coordinates at a time.
 Formally, Def.~\ref{def:rotation-matrix} defines the $k$-point rotation matrix. \item There is a nested sequence of sets $\sS_L \subseteq \cdots \subseteq \sS_1 \subseteq \sS_0 = [n]$ such that the coordinates rotated by $\mU_\ell$ are a subset of $\sS_\ell$. \item $\mH$ is an $\sS_L$-core-diagonal matrix that is formally defined in Def.~\ref{def:core-diagonal}. \end{compactitem}

 We formally define MMF in Defs.~\ref{def:mmf} and \ref{def:factorizable}.
 A special case of MMF is the Jacobi eigenvalue algorithm \cite{Jacobi+1846+51+94} in which each $\mU_\ell$ is a 2-point rotation (i.e. $k = 2$).